jishnujayakumar/jishnujayakumar.github.io/_posts/2022-07-06-using-docker-for-academic-research.md

 <!-- <hr> -->

-Docker is a well-known tool used widely.
+Docker is a well-known tool.
 Though it is used prominently in the industry, there is a usage gap when speaking about its usage in academic research.
 The main advantage of using Docker is that it allows the creation of images that ease the process of reproducibility.
 There have been various attempts to encourage reproducibility.

 - [NAACL'22 Reproducibility Track](https://naacl2022-reproducibility-track.github.io/tutorial/){:target="_blank"}
 - [RESCIENCE C](http://rescience.githb.io/){:target="_blank"}